 Yes they can.
 Entry to this prize draw is open to all residents of Australia with the exception of residents of Western Australia.
 Entrants must be 18 years old or over.
 Employees or office bearers (directors) of the Audi Foundation or their relatives cannot enter.
 Nor can anyone or the relatives of anyone engaged in the conduct of the draw.

 Why are residents of Western Australia ineligible to enter?

-A ‘foreign lottery’ is a lottery which is conducted, drawn or decided wholly or partly outside the State (WA), notwithstanding that the same may be legal according to the law of the place where it is conducted, drawn, or decided.
+A ‘foreign lottery’ is a lottery which is conducted, drawn or decided wholly or partly outside Australia, notwithstanding that the same may be legal according to the law of the place where it is conducted, drawn, or decided.
 An ’unlawful lottery’ is a lottery declared by section 102 of the Act to be unlawful and includes a foreign lottery.